stokesevie/iFeel-Affective-Survey-Software-/README.md

 The project is developed using a django backend and react native js frontend.
 For steps detailing installation see below.

-## <a name="install"></a>Installation
+## <a name="install"></a>Installation and Running
 First, the repository must be cloned.
 This can be done by navigating to the terminal and running
 ```sh
 git clone https://github.com/stokesevie/app.git
 ```
-To run the application, navigate to the source code folder from within the repository folder by calling
+To run the application, navigate to the source code folder from within the repository folder (app) by calling
 ```sh
 cd src
 ```